Moment of Truth World Tour: The show

 Like her previous tour, Houston again performed on a round stage in the center of the arena or auditorium so that everyone could see her.
 The seven-piece band was situated below her.
 There were two outfit changes; no stage props.
 However, unlike her previous tour, Houston called upon three backup dancers during the uptempo songs.
 The dance routines were choreographed by Damita Jo Freeman and Khandi Alexander.
 Jonathan Butler opened for select dates, and Kenny G was featured as the main opening act for the North American leg.

 With two albums under her belt, the singer had more material to choose from.
 She included most of the songs from Whitney, the biggest hits from her debut, as well as the gospel song "He/I Believe".
-Houston also performed songs from her peers during various concerts, interpreting Aretha Franklin, Chaka Khan, Luther Vandross, Anita Baker, and Janet Jackson.
+Houston also performed songs from her predecessors and peers during various concerts, interpreting Aretha Franklin, Chaka Khan, Luther Vandross, Anita Baker, and Janet Jackson.
 Like her debut tour, Houston proved herself to be a creative musician.
 She rearranged most of the songs into soulful jazzy numbers and did a lot of improvisation.
 The Montreal Gazette said, "Whatever faults the 24-year-old singer has, she is first and foremost a creative musician."
 The pop hit "How Will I Know" was given a jazzy beginning and gospel-like ending.
 "You Give Good Love" was slowed down into a steamy and sensual slow jam.
 Houston often scatted with sax player Jay Davidson on "Just the Lonely Talking Again".
 Most critics noted "He/I Believe" and "Greatest Love of All" as being the show's highlights.

 Despite the praise for her voice and arrangements, many critics noted her lack of dancing and movements.
 The Richmond Times said "she is about as stiff as a cardboard box."
 Some noted that she lacked a true personality.
 Others complained that despite the name of the tour, she followed the same formula as her previous tour.
 Jon Pareles of the New York Times reviewed her Madison Square Garden concert and said, "Ms. Houston may be a new kind of pop singer for the video era: an encyclopedic, restless virtuoso.
 She has absorbed the soul and pop styles of everyone from Aretha Franklin to Barbra Streisand to Diana Ross to Al Green; she can deliver a gospel rasp, a velvety coo, a floating soprano and a cheerleader's whoop."